intro-to-nodejs/intro-to-nodejs-course/readmes/intro-to-express.md

    Server is up on port 8080.
    ```

    The Node.js process will stay running until you shut it down.
-You can always use `ctrl + c` to terminate the process and regain control of the terminal.
+You can always use `CTRL + c` to terminate the process, stop the server, and regain control of the terminal.

 1. Try visiting `http://localhost:8080` in the browser.
 <details>